Get insider access

 Best Blenders For Frozen Drinks

 Aside from its ice-crushing ability, this blender also easily creates a silky blend with fibrous ingredients, so it's a great choice if you're looking for the best blender for frozen fruits.
-It doesn't perform as well if you're working with small batches, so if your recipe contains fruit, it will perform better if you fill the jar to its full capacity.
-There are plenty of speed presets to help you get the texture you want, but no automatic blending programs, so you need to turn the blender off manually when it's done.
-The jar and lid are not dishwasher-safe, but they're easy to clean by hand.
+Unlike the 5200, it doesn't perform as well if you're working with small batches, so for recipes like smoothies, it'll do a better job if you fill the jar to its full capacity.
+This blender has no automatic blending programs.
+It's easy to use the pulse switch for ice crushing, but if you prefer a blender that runs and stops automatically, consider the Vitamix A3500.
+This more expensive Vitamix model is just as good at crushing ice, and its 'Frozen Drinks' program is effective for ice-crushing.

 See our review